Best winter wildlife spectacles in the UK

 Back to back squirrels

-Grey squirrels have one of two mating seasons between December to February and therefore they are an intriguing animal to look out for this Christmas period.
+Grey squirrels have one of two mating seasons between December to February and are therefore an intriguing animal to look out for this Christmas period.

 These woodland creatures are noisy all year round, from a ‘kut, kut, kut’ sound warning of danger, to a gleeful whine and chatter their voices will be distinctive and heard by all.
 With habitats mostly in woodland areas, most specifically hardwood forests with nut trees due to their diet including fruits, seeds and tree nuts, these scurrying animals are most common to hear and sight during a woodland family stroll.